sougatoroy3/ValoStat-Minor-Project/README.md

 Link to Google Play: [to be added soon...]

-Or build & compile the code directly with gradle 8.0+ & Android Studio.
+Or build & compile the code directly with Gradle 8.0+ & Android Studio.

 ## TechStack